-CBD oil for dogs is a popular alternative compared to pharmaceuticals.
+CBD oil for dogs is a popular choice compared to conventional meds.
 And many pet owners around the world are using it.
-The research on this is still growing, yet the studies that have been performed show great promise.
+The research on CBD is still growing, yet the current studies show great promise.

-This article provides helpful tips about buying a CDB product for your dog.
-It includes advice on what to look for in a product, the benefits of CBD, dosing recommendations and much more.
-Let’s go ahead and get started!
+In this article, you’ll learn several helpful tips about buying a CBD product for your dog.
+It includes advice on what to look for in a product, its benefits, dosing recommendations, and much more.

 1. CBD is not psychoactive or addictive